 Often Paying Late Fees or Overdraft Fees

 A one-time mistake may serve as an annoying reminder to be more cautious with money management, but if late fees, overdraft fees, and overdraft protection transfers become a regular thing, they can add another layer of worry to a person’s financial burden.
-(Using alerts, automatic payments, and apps like SoFi Money may offer a more effective method to track bills as well as deposits and withdrawals.)
+(Using alerts, automatic payments, and apps like SoFi Checking and Savings may offer a more effective method to track bills as well as deposits and withdrawals.)

 Having a High Debt-to-Income Ratio